A TWO-DAY CONFERENCE

 Also during the educational program, the 15 contestants participate in a preliminary round of pitches.
 Judges who have sampled their products will provide initial feedback, deliberate and then select five finalists, who advance to the Brewbound Live main stage on the following day.

 DAY 2: PITCH COMPETITION ON THE MAIN STAGE

-On the second day of Brewbound Live, five finalists deliver an expanded pitch to the audience, judges and the world via a live stream.
-The judging panel will provide additional feedback on the products and pitches, and a winner will be announced at the end of the show.
+On the second day of Brewbound Live, finalists deliver an expanded pitch to the audience, judges and the world via a live stream.
+The judging panel will provide additional feedback on the products and pitches, and the winner will be announced at the end of the show.
 Following the conference, the Pitch Slam winner is interviewed on Brewbound’s Livestream Lounge about the experience and their future plans.

 All pitch sessions are also recorded and posted to Brewbound’s YouTube channel.
 There is no additional fee to apply for Pitch Slam, however all contestants must purchase a ticket to Brewbound Live.

 Be the first to know!
 Sign up to receive Brewbound Live Winter 2019 speaker and program announcements straight to your inbox.